evanrolfe/test/README.md

 * (PASS) Length
 * (PASS) Share size
 * (PASS) Search box performs live search on already existing table of yachtshares below
-* (FAIL) Have "Clear Search" button next to search input field
 * (PASS) Able to select columns, each column displays correct information in table
 * (PASS) "Sale Progress" column shows progress bar with tooltip information (when cursor is moved over a portion of the progress bar)